AhmedTarekkk/STM32F103C8-Basic-Bootloader/README.md

 ##### 8~11 For future updates ISA
 ­
 ##### 12- Change the flash read protection level
-We have only two levels for stm32f103 MCU: level 0 -> default. <br>
+We have only two levels for stm32f103 MCU:<br>
+level 0 -> default. <br>
 level 1 -> Disable the read . <br>
 Note : For level 1 we can't use the debugger to connect our MCU as it will always trigger the HardFault handler so we need to back to level 0 to be able to debug the code and read the flash.